Comment on page

 Here are the step-by-step instructions to vote and create a proposal:

 Routine funds management and precautionary actions are handled by multi-sig signers known as the Strategists.
-These users have been delegated authority to implement reallocations across OUSD’s yield-generating strategies in addition to being granted other limited emergency powers.
+These users have been delegated authority to implement reallocations across OUSD’s and OETH's yield-generating strategies in addition to being granted other limited emergency powers.
 Strategist actions do not require an on-chain vote involving veOGV holders since they are executed from a 2 of 9 multi-sig account.
 However, they are usually accompanied by an off-chain Snapshot proposal except in rare cases when the Strategists proactively respond to market conditions (e.g. de-risking from a given strategy or collateral type).